joaotavora/yasnippet/doc/snippet-organization.rst

   ;; Develop in ~/emacs.d/mysnippets, but also
   ;; try out snippets in ~/Downloads/interesting-snippets
-  (setq yas/root-directory '("~/emacs.d/mysnippets"
+  (setq yas-root-directory '("~/emacs.d/mysnippets"
                              "~/Downloads/interesting-snippets"))

-  ;; Map `yas/load-directory' to every element
+  ;; Map `yas-load-directory' to every element
-  (mapc 'yas/load-directory yas/root-directory)
+  (mapc 'yas-load-directory yas-root-directory)

 In this last example, the all the directories are loaded and their snippets considered for expansion.
 However development still happens